mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

 ----------------------------------------------
 Description
 ~~~~~~~~~~~
-A kim agent (instance) needs to be able to determine whether or not the stream
+A voice interface agent (instance) needs to be able to determine whether or
-it's receiving contains linguistic content directed at it.
+not the stream it's receiving contains linguistic content directed at it.

 Criticality
 ~~~~~~~~~~~